schreter/hue_rule_configurator/README.md

 Scene action is the most powerful action available.
 It allows you to specify list of scenes using `configs` parameter and set of time ranges with scene index in optional `times` parameter.
 In the simplest case, there is just a single scene present and no state or times specified.
+For single scene, instead of `configs` with a single scene, you can also use parameter `value` which names a single scene.

 When multiple scenes are specified, the scene to use depends on the state.
 Typically, the state is reset after some timeout, so when the action is repeated (e.g., light switched on), the first scene